Tag Archives: gain

 But what about low light?

-To obtain a brighter image when there the light levels are low and the picture coming from the sensor looks dark the signal coming from the sensor is boosted or amplified (gain is added).
-This amplification makes both the desirable signal bigger but also the noise bigger.
-If we make the desirable picture 2 times brighter we also make the noise 2 x bigger.
-As a result the picture will be more noisy and grainy than one where we had enough light to get the brightness we want.
+To obtain a brighter image when there the light levels are low and the picture coming from the sensor looks dark the signal coming from the sensor can be boosted or amplified (gain is added) by increasing the cameras ISO value.
+This extra signal amplification makes both the desirable signal bigger but at the same time as the noise cannot be separated form the image the noise also gets bigger by the same amount.
+If we make the desirable picture 2 times brighter we also make the noise 2 x bigger/brighter.
+As a result the picture will be brighter but the noise will appear greater than an exposure where we had enough light to get the brightness we want and didn’t need to add gain or raise the ISO.

-So with an electronic camera, ISO is a rating that will give you the correct brightness of recording for the amount of light and the amount of gain that you have.
+So, with an electronic camera, ISO is a rating that will give you the correct recording brightness for the amount of light and the amount of gain that you have.
 This is different to sensitivity.
 Obviously the two are related, but they are not quite the same thing.

 Getting rid of noise:

-To combat the inevitable noise increase as you add gain/amplification most modern cameras use electronic noise reduction which is applied more and more aggressively as you increase the gain.
+To combat the inevitable increase in the visibility of noise and the degraded signal to noise ratio that comes from adding gain/amplification, most modern cameras use electronic noise reduction which is applied more and more aggressively as you increase the gain.
 At low levels this goes largely un-noticed.
-But as you start to add more gain and thus and more noise reduction you will start to degrade the image.
+But as you start to add more gain there will often be more noise reduction and this will start to degrade the image.
 It may become softer, it may become smeary.
-You may start to see banding ghosting or other artefacts.
+You may start to see banding, ghosting or other artefacts.
+Higher noise levels are also problematic for modern high compression codecs, so even if the camera doesn’t add extra noise reduction at high gain levels it is likely that the codec will do more noise reduction in an attempt to keep the recording bit rate under control.

 Often as you increase the gain you may only see a very small increase in noise as the noise reduction does a very good job of hiding the noise.
 But for every bit of noise thats reduced there will be another artefact replacing it.